What Is Account-Based Marketing (ABM) Strategy?

 - Research and compile a list of ABM accounts while collecting and mapping contact data within those accounts

-- Personalize and tailor marketing content aimed for the key contacts of each account
+- Personalize and tailor marketing content aimed at the key contacts of each account

 - Develop campaigns that can be transferable across accounts with minimal changes

-- Implement MarTech tools to automate the ABM process
+- Implement marketing automation tools to automate the ABM process

 - Extract data, analytics, and ROI reports